-You’ve heard about it before—parents going through considerable time, effort and expense to select just that perfect toy; in fact, the latest and greatest, but their little one seems much more interested in playing with the packaging it came in.
+You’ve heard about it before—parents going through considerable time, effort and expense to select just that perfect toy.
+Usually it’s the latest and greatest, but , more often than not, their little one seems much more interested in playing with the packaging it came in.
 How about you?
 Did your kiddo have more interest and fun ripping wrapping paper off and away than playing with the gift inside?

-Children don’t need a lot of bells and whistles to PLAY…in fact, I’d go so far as to say all the extra bells and whistles are a distraction to play and, by definition, that means they’d be a distraction to the learning that’s trying to take place!
+Children don’t need a lot of bells and whistles to PLAY.
+In fact, I’d go so far as to say all the extra bells and whistles are a distraction to play.
+And, by definition, that’d mean it’d be a distraction to the learning that could take place!
 Read this article and come to your own conclusions.

-The quality ‘bells and whistles’ have that you DO want to replicate is engaging your child’s senses.
-That’s why ripping into wrapping paper, crunching it up into a ball—the seeing, feeling, hearing—and often tasting is so appealing to kiddos!
+The quality ‘bells and whistles’ have that you DO want to replicate is engaging with your child’s senses.
+That’s why ripping into wrapping paper; crunching it up into a ball—the seeing, feeling, hearing—and often tasting is so appealing to kiddos!

-Household items have often entertained young children…think pots & pans!
-Here we’re making Ball Stew–YUM!
+Household items have often entertained young children too.
+Think pots & pans!
+Here Grandbub #2 is making Ball Stew–YUM!

 Open another cabinet door or pull open a drawer and before you know it there’s Ball Stew with a touch of keys and added lid spices…how exotic!